BITS-Research/CDP-DSSG/README.md

 of these annotations should likely not be on the "sentence level" but rather stored as an independent list of interruption times stored in the "transcript annotations" block.

+### Preliminary modeling attempts and results

+### Criteria / constructs used for ideology labeling
+This is admittedly a challenging classification task.
+Elected officials at the municipal level often do not have an affiliation with a political party (though not always).
+For the municipalities we have identified three have no party and two have party affiliations:
+- - Boston - formal party identification
+- - Seattle - no formal party identification
+- - Portland - no formal party identification
+- - DC - formal party identified
+- Oakland - no formal party identified

+For cities with no formal party identification, there exist other valuable proxies for their political ideologies:
+- Many elected officials have served in a previous capacity where they have formally declared a party.
+For example https://www.portland.gov/hardesty/meet-jo-ann previously served as a Democrat in the Oregon State Legislature
+- Ballotopedia has a questionnaire where candidates answer specifically about their political philosophy e.g https://ballotpedia.org/Nikki_Fortunato_Bas
+- And most politicians are members of a political party - whether or not they formally use that affiliation in their governing it is a valuable piece of data

+The Councils-in-Action dataset will include metadata about each elected official that serves on a city council, their age, tenure, district served, and a political ideology estimate with a confidence rating.